 /opt/sysctl/deaddrop/admscripts/removedeaddropuser.pl example@sysctl.se

-There is a script to sent out new passwords to people who have forgotten their login password.
+There is a script to send out new passwords to people who have forgotten their login password.

 The command takes one argument, the username of the user that will get a new password generated and delivered, e.g.